kevinolega/philippineislandliving/buy.md

 ## Office Supples:

+ON HOLD - WE ARE DROWNING IN OFFICE SUPPLIES

 - Veco Notebooks
 - Muji Notebooks
 - Fountain Pen Ink
+- Victory Notebook

 ## These Items Stay In The Store: